-Use this procedure to shift into P (Park):
+To shift into P (Park):

-- Hold the brake pedal down and set the parking brake. - See Parking Brake ⇒ 200 for more information. - Hold the button on the shift lever and push the lever toward the front of the vehicle into P (Park). - 3.
-Turn the ignition to LOCK/OFF. - 4.
-Remove the key (if equipped).
+- Hold the brake pedal down and set the parking brake. - more information. - 2.
+Hold the button on the shift lever and push the lever toward the front of the vehicle into P (Park).

+- 3. Turn the ignition to LOCK/OFF. - 4.
+Remove the kev.

-Leaving the Vehicle with the Engine Running
+Leaving the Vehicle With the Engine Running